ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The v3c-tile-id field, when present, specifies the 16-bit tile identifier for the NAL unit, as signalled in V3C atlas tile header defied in {{ISO.IEC.23090-5}}.
 If v3c-tile-id-pres is equal to 1 and RTP payload header NUT is in range 0-35, inclusive, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.

-NOTE: (informative) Only values for NAL unit type (NUT) in range 0-35, inclusive, are allocated for atlas tile layer data, defined in {{ISO.IEC.23090-5}}, which means that NAL unit types outside of the range are not specific to atlas tiles and SHOULD NOT contain v3c-tile-ids.
+NOTE: (informative) Only values for NAL unit type (NUT) in range 0-35, inclusive, are allocated for atlas tile layer data in {{ISO.IEC.23090-5}}.

 ### Aggregation packet {#Aggregation-packet}

 Aggregation Packets (APs) enable the reduction of packetization overhead for small NAL units, such as most of the non-ACL NAL units, which are often only a few octets in size.

-Aggregation packets may wrap multiple NAL units belonging to the same access unit in a single RTP payload.
+Aggregation packets MAY be used wrap multiple NAL units belonging to the same access unit in a single RTP payload.
 The first two bytes of the AP MUST contain RTP payload header.
 The NAL unit type (NUT) for the NAL unit header contained in the RTP payload header MUST be equal to 56, which falls in the unspecified range of the NAL unit types defined in {{ISO.IEC.23090-5}}.
-AP may contain a conditional v3c-tile-id field.
+AP MAY contain a conditional v3c-tile-id field.
 AP MUST contain two or more aggregation units.
 The structure of AP is shown in {{fig-aggregation-packet}}.

 ~~~
     0                   1                   2                   3